aaryno/planning/module-5-python-gis-programming/python-pandas/README.md

-# Python Pandas Data Analysis - Automated Assessment
+# Python Pandas for GIS Data Analysis

 **GIST 604B - Open Source GIS Programming**
 **Module 5: Python GIS Programming**
-**Points: 30 | Due: Two weeks from assignment date**
+**Points: 20 | Due: One week from assignment date**

 ---

 ## 🎯 Assignment Overview

-This assignment introduces you to **pandas fundamentals** while teaching you professional software development practices through **automated assessment**.
-Your code will be continuously tested using **GitHub Actions CI/CD pipelines** - the same technology used by major tech companies for quality assurance.

-### 🔑 Key Learning Innovation
-- **Real-world Skills**: Experience with automated testing, code quality checks, and CI/CD workflows
-- **Immediate Feedback**: Get instant results on code quality, correctness, and performance
-- **Professional Standards**: Learn industry best practices for data analysis code

-### 📋 Prerequisites
-- Basic Python programming knowledge
+Learn the **essential pandas skills** you need for GIS data analysis!
+This assignment teaches you how to work with tabular data (like CSV files) using Python's most popular data analysis library.

+**What you'll learn:**
-- Familiarity with git/GitHub
+- Load CSV files with GIS data into Python
-- Completion of "Codespaces Introduction" assignment
+- Explore and understand your datasets
+- Filter data based on conditions (like "show me only high-quality readings")
+- Calculate basic statistics and summaries
+- Join datasets together (like combining station locations with measurements)
+- Export your results for use in QGIS or other GIS software
+- **Unit testing with pytest** - professional testing practices used in industry

+**Time commitment:** About 3-4 hours total (includes learning unit testing)

 ---